neteasefans/multidemand-multidimensional-knapsack-problem/README.md

 # A heuristic approach based on Q-learning-guide problem reduction for the multidemand multidimensional knapsack problem
 The five sets of 216 benchmark instances used in our draft titled with "A heuristic approach based on Q-learning-guide problem reduction for the multidemand multidimensional knapsack problem" are publicly available at https://people.brunel.ac.uk/~mastjjb/jeb/orlib/mdmkpinfo.html and https://github.com/samehShihabi/MKMP-instances-1000).
 To facilitate the further research, we  upload the instances here.

-The source code of the proposed IRTS algorithm will be made available upon the publication of the paper.
+The source code of the proposed PRTS algorithm will be made available upon the publication of the paper.

-** Instructions to use the source code of IRTS
+** Instructions to use the source code of PRTS

 *** To compile: